 It has finally arrived!
 On this day, your lawyer will close the deal with the vendor’s lawyer and the purchase funds will be exchanged for the keys to your new home.
 Your lawyer will also send you copies of all the documents you signed.
 These documents will include the deed, mortgage, survey, and a summary of the transfer of funds.
 Make sure you keep all of this important paperwork in a safe location for future reference.

 Mortgage Life Insurance

 At Dominion Lending Centres, we high recommend that you consider mortgage life insurance.
 It is a low-cost way to ensure that your family is financially secure in the unfortunate event of death, terminal illness or permanent disability.
 Should any of these events occur, your mortgage balance will be usually be paid in full.
 We provide mortgage life insurance quotes with each approved mortgage and can easily incorporate your premium into your monthly mortgage payments.

-There are many options to consider and as a trusted expert in the industry, Tania Grozelle is here to help first time buyers, like yourself, make the best decisions on your home financing.
+There are many options to consider and as a trusted expert in the industry, Tania Grozelle is here to help first time home buyers in Red Deer, like yourself, make the best decisions on your home financing.
 Call today for more information!